Creditor Using Pressure

-A creditor can bring you to court to for an “Involuntary Formal Insolvency Procedure”.
-Normally, Bankruptcy then follows this unless paid.
-Once you have been served with a Statutory Demand for a debt greater than £750 and do not then comply within 21 days, you are deemed, therefore, Insolvent as far court proceedings go.
+A creditor can bring you to court for an “Involuntary Formal Insolvency Procedure”.
+Normally, bankruptcy follows this unless paid.
+Once you have been served with a Statutory Demand for a debt greater than £750 and do not comply within 21 days, you are therefore deemed insolvent as far as court proceedings go.

 Creditor Rights in Insolvency Procedures?